 The same lab has developed, tested and published studies using a second plant-based anti-inflammatory known as Amlexin®.
 Combined with Univestin, this offers the most comprehensive approach ever developed to deal with the most damaging force in human physiology.

 What could make this even better?
-A high-potency (95% curcuminoids) curcumin concentrate, and organic cranberry seed extract.
+A high-potency (95% curcuminoids) curcumin concentrate, and organic aronia berry extract.
 The result is Joint Venture™ available now from Altea Health Sciences.

 You can use Joint Venture, confident that you are effectively addressing the damaging side of the see-saw.
 But what about the other side, REPAIR?
 That’s where CollaMacaVera™ comes in.
 Launched two weeks ago, this product contains hydrolyzed collagen peptides, organic Peruvian Maca and the highest possible concentrate of aloe vera, to provide a comprehensive rebuild and repair support for joints, tendons, ligaments, bones and skin.
 For details and published scientific support click on this link COLLAMACAVERA